Thursday, July 5th 2007

 Of course, no one had heard of my grandfather though some men in the yard where they had gone to smoke showed some interest in my story and advised me to get in touch with a staff journalist on the local paper who publishes articles on local history.

 “Come on!” exclaimed the man, “I’ll get him to let you on!
-I’ll tell him your my friends or something!”
+I’ll tell him you’re my friends or something!”

 Imagine us running through the traffic after the driver, dodging speeding vehicles and being hooted at, reaching the bus as it halted at traffic lights; the bus driver banging on the doors which opened to admit us.
 This is an illustration of how friendly and helpful people tend to be in this part of the world even to the point of breaking the rules and putting your life in danger…